Emeritus Professor Ian Wronski AO

 Cate maintains a clinical interest in chronic disease management for the elderly, Aboriginal and Torres Strait Islander peoples.
 In practise, she emphasises continuity of care, building health care teams across acute, primary, and specialist care, and between community and hospital pharmacy.
 Cate is a member of the Pharmaceutical Society of Australia, Townsville Chamber of Commerce, Townsville Enterprise, Committee Member for the Pharmacy Guild of Australia (Queensland Branch), and a graduate of the Australian Institute of Company Directors.

-Chair, North West Hospital and Health Service
+Board Chair, North West Hospital and Health Service